kstamand/modrouterui/README.md

 # ModrouterUI - Customize Asuswrt-Merlin router Web UI to hide unused / unwanted tabs

-This script has been tested on a GT-AX6000, running Asuswrt-Merlin 3006.102.5
+This script has been developed and tested on a GT-AX6000, running Asuswrt-Merlin 3006.102.5

 ## Overview:
-- Installs script onto router and adds call to "services-start" to automatically customize router WebUI on router bootup
+- Installs script onto router and adds call to "services-start" to automatically customize router WebUI menus on router bootup
-- Provides and interactive manu of options to maintain the script and customize list of tabs to hide ** You must edit the hidetabs file before first use, right after install
+- Provides and interactive manu of options to maintain the script and customize list of menus to hide from router WebUI ** You must edit the hide_menus_list file before first use, right after install

 ## Install:
 *Requires Asuswrt-Merlin, JFFS enabled, and entware installed via AMTM*